 Anyways back to these Guinness Chocolate Cookies.
 Well, first of all, they have Guinness in them.
 So, of course, they win right off the bat, cookies, and booze!
 And for those of you who have never baked with Guinness before it doesn't make the baked good taste like Guinness it just really intensifies the chocolate flavor.
 It's like the real deal for chocolate lovers.
 AKA me!
+Don't miss my Guinness Chocolate Layer Cake too.

-- Guinness Gingerbread Cake Recipe
+- Guinness Mixture

 ★★★★★ Please let me know if you make this recipe by leaving a star rating and comment below!